Do small businesses need accountants?

 Almost anyone running a small business is keen to reduce costs and overheads, somethings are too important not to spend money on.
 So what are the pros and cons of hiring an accountant?

-Whether or not a company requires an account depends on the size of the business and its future plans.
+Whether or not a company requires an account depends on the size of the business, if there are multiple bank accounts for the business and its future plans.
 Accountants bring expertise in the context of business start-up and legal structure and may even provide help to access funding.

 Here we take a look at the pros and cons of hiring an accountant: